Foreign Language Proficiency Certification

 - At the time of the exam, present BOTH receipts and valid identification.
 You will have 2.5 hours to complete the BYU test.
-Once you have finished, Modern Languages will return the test to BYU for grading and report back to you and your adviser whether you achieved the necessary proficiency in the foreign language.
+Once you have finished, Global Languages will return the test to BYU for grading and report back to you and your adviser whether you achieved the necessary proficiency in the foreign language.
 The turnaround time at BYU is approximately two weeks.

 Bilingual Education Endorsements